CosmWasm/docs-deprecated/tutorials/storage/indexes.md

 }
 ```

-Token has few values and `identifier` is a unique value token has.
+Token has a few values and `identifier` is a unique value the token has.

 ```rust
 // TokenIndexes structs keeps a list of indexers